-Situate learning in students' lives Acknowledge the impact of culture Assess growth in every learning experience Differentiation/ accessibility strategies and supports: I will provide the following supports specifically for students in the following programs: Special Education: Frequent check-in for understanding, check-in for potential breaks, all else is dependent on accommodations per individualized educational plan.
+PPS Graduate Portrait Connections I will help students grow their knowledge and skills in the following aspects of PPS's Graduate Portrait: Identify and activate student strengths Focus on high intellectual performance Build on existing skills and knowledge Situate learning in students' lives Differentiation/ accessibility strategies and supports: I will provide the following supports specifically for students in the following programs: Special Education: Frequent check-in for understanding, check-in for potential breaks, all else is dependent on accommodations per individualized educational plan.
 504 Plans: Frequent check-in for understanding, check-in for potential breaks, accommodations or requirements will be dependent on the students' agreed upon plan.
 English Language Learners: Frequent check-ins for clarification/communication.
 Potential use of translation when available.
 Talented & Gifted: Extra advanced processes per assignment.
 This can/may vary per assignment due to the type of material and machinery available.
-The differentiation and assessment strategies used in this course are created to meet the needs of ALL learners Personalized Learning Graduation Requirements (as applicable in this course): □ Career Related Learning Experience (CRLE) #1 □ Career Related Learning Experience (CRLE) #2 -The experience(s) will be: □ Complete a resume - portfolio and resume building. □ Complete the My Plan Essay - CTE students receive real-world, industry-relevant, hands-on learning experiences, both in the classroom and in the community where industry professionals share their skills and expertise to bring real-world authentic learning opportunities.
+The differentiation and assessment strategies used in this course are created to meet the needs of ALL learners Personalized Learning Graduation Requirements (as applicable in this course): Career Related Learning Experience (CRLE) #1 Career Related Learning Experience (CRLE) #2 -The experience(s) will be: Complete a resume Resume building and/or portfolio.
+Complete the My Plan Essay CTE students receive real-world, industry-relevant, hands-on learning experiences, both in the classroom and in the community where industry professionals share their skills and expertise to bring real-world authentic learning opportunities.